benbotto/formn-doc/doc/retrieving/basic-retrieval.md

-Let's say you want to select all [Person](https://github.com/benbotto/formn-example/blob/master/src/entity/person.entity.ts) records from the `people` table that we defined in the [Getting Started](../getting-started/tutorial-database-setup.html) section.
-To do so, you would call the [FromAdapter.select](../../api-doc/latest/classes/fromadapter.html#select) method like so.
+Let's say you want to select all [Person](https://github.com/benbotto/formn-example/blob/master/src/entity/person.entity.ts) records from the `people` table that we defined in the [Migrations](../migrations/) section.
+To do so, you would call the [FromAdapter.select](../../api-doc/latest/classes/fromadapter.html#select) method.

 ```typescript
 const query: Select<Person> = dataContext